-Over the last year, our lives have changed in ways we could never have imagined, and it's normal to feel worried, stressed, or tired.
+Over the last two years, our lives have changed in ways we could never have imagined, and it's normal to feel worried, stressed, or tired.
 Have you been drinking more to cope with how you're feeling?

 If you have, you're not alone.
 Living with coronavirus and lockdowns has piled lots of extra pressure on us, which has led to lots of people drinking more than normal at home.
 Maybe you've lost your job, you're working less hours, or you're worried about losing your job.
 Or maybe you're having money problems and you're worried about how you're going to cope.